 Click here for a tab of Crazy train.

-Crazy Train is Ozzy Osbourne’s first major hit after leaving Black Sabbath and pursuing a solo career.
-Released as the single for the full-length record Blizzard of Ozz, Crazy Train saw immediate commercial success off the back of it’s iconic riff and its chugging beat.
+Crazy Train was Ozzy Osbourne’s first major hit after leaving Black Sabbath and pursuing a solo career.
+Released as the single for the full-length record Blizzard of Ozz, Crazy Train saw immediate commercial success off the back of it’s iconic riff and its chugging beat, and remains popular to this day.

 The song won a number of accolades ending up on lists like VH1’s best hard rock songs of all time, and Guitar Player magazine’s greatest guitar solos as well.